-The Town has identified the following high risk locations on its highway system and supports mitigation of the hazard in any future construction/reconstruction activities:
+The Town has identified the following high-risk locations on its highway system and supports mitigation of the hazard in any future construction/reconstruction activities:

-Implement Better Back Roads low cost safety improvements at intersection of Burpee Road and Monkton Road to reduce the likelihood and severity of motor vehicle accidents.
+• Implement Better Back Roads low cost safety improvements at intersection of Burpee Road and Monkton Road to reduce the likelihood and severity of motor vehicle accidents.
 Estimated cost: \$5,000-\$10,000

-Source of Funds: HMGP, BBR, Town Highway Funds Responsibility: Town Administrator and highway dept
+Source of Funds: HMGP, BBR, Town Highway Funds Responsibility: Town Administrator and highway dept Timeframe: 2018-2020 Current Project Status as of 2018: Study was completed in 2015 and recommended actions including appropriate signage was installed.

-• Support implementation of Plank Road/Burpee Road intersection improvements to reduce known accident hazards.
+• Explore possible Plank Road/Burpee Road intersection improvements (signage, painting, 4-way stop?) to reduce numbers of accidents.